carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                      space memory that may be
                                                      added when the kernel is
                                                      dispatched.
-     63:32   4 bytes PrivateSegmentFixedSize         The amount of fixed private address space
+     63:32   4 bytes PRIVATE_SEGMENT_FIXED_SIZE      The amount of fixed
+                                                     private address space
                                                      memory required for a
                                                      work-item in bytes.
 If